-- AM Peak Hour: A total of 63 road links, as listed in Table 6.57. - PM Peak Hour: A total of 48 road links, as listed in Table 6.62
+- AM Peak Hour: A total of 63 road links, as listed in Table 6.76; and - PM Peak Hour: A total of 48 road links, as listed in Table 6.81.

 The general traffic impact assessment was undertaken by extracting operational capacities from the LAM at the key junctions along the above road links.
 To undertake a robust assessment, the outputs for the worst-performing arm at each junction have been assessed.
+Potential mitigation measures have been considered at junctions where the Significance of Effect is predicted to be Significant or higher.